What is the difference between open and closed separators, and which is best for you and your products?

 Tetra Pak’s design concept for separators, with its closed, airtight (or hermetic) system, eliminates the limitations of open (also known as semi-open) separators.
 The airtight system means a process that is gentler on your liquid, and one that slashes energy consumption by as much as half.

-For example, a Tetra Pak airtight separator for hot-milk separation with a capacity of about 75,000 litres per hour, fitted with a vacuum system, consumes approximately 21kW.
-A comparable traditional semi-open separator consumes about 43kW.
+For example, a Tetra Pak AirTight separator for hot-milk separation with a capacity of about 55,000 litres per hour, fitted with a low-pressure system, consumes approximately 24kW.
+A comparable traditional semi-open separator consumes about 50kW.

 This potential to cut energy costs by up to half is created by the closed airtight system, which reduces friction and therefore requires less energy.